MoipatiThoobe/AWS-challenge-week-1/README.md

 3.1 Open SQL Server Management Studio (SSMS)

-3.2 The Connect to Server dialog box will apear, input the following information:
+3.2 The Connect to Server dialog box will appear, input the following information:
 * Server type: Database Engine
 * Server Name: the database DNS name, followed by a comma and the port number
 * Authentication: select SQL Server Authentication